Jeffery Deaver: Life and career

-Additionally, The Bone Collector has been adapted as a television series, Lincoln Rhyme: Hunt for the Bone Collector.
+The Bone Collector was adapted as a television series, Lincoln Rhyme: Hunt for the Bone Collector.
 Tracker, a television series based on his novel The Never Game, premiered in 2024.

-Deaver also created the characters and—in a collaboration with 14 other noted writers—wrote the 17-part serial thriller The Chopin Manuscript narrated by Alfred Molina that was broadcast on Audible.com from September 25 to November 13, 2007.
+Deaver also created the characters and—in a collaboration with 14 other noted writers—wrote the 17-part serial thriller The Chopin Manuscript narrated by Alfred Molina.
+It was broadcast on Audible.com from September 25 to November 13, 2007.
 It is also available in print.

 Deaver was chosen to write a new James Bond novel: Carte Blanche is set in 2011 and was published on May 25, 2011.
 He is the second American author to write Bond novels, after Raymond Benson.